Cupper cathodes

 -

-Copper cathodes are traded globally under strict standards.
+Copper cathodes are traded worldwide under strict standards.

-Major producers include Chile, Peru, DRC, Zambia, Kazakhstan, Russia, China, and Poland.
+Major producing countries include: Chile, Peru, Democratic Republic of Congo, Zambia, Kazakhstan, Russia, China, and Poland.

-Cathodes registered under LME brands guarantee consistency, traceability, and quality accepted by international buyers and financial institutions.
+Cathodes registered under LME brands guarantee consistency, traceability, and quality, recognized by international buyers and financial institutions.

 -